-A partnership between Work Without Limits and Massachusetts Advocates for Children, Institute for Careers and Networking (ICAN), is designed to introduce high school students with disabilities to a wide range of companies with opportunities for jobs and/or internships in their area.
-Selected students attend approximately 5-7 sessions hosted by businesses in the local area to learn about different industries, occupations, and work environments.
-While not a guarantee, it is the goal of the participating companies to either hire qualified students or graduates into paid internships or jobs depending on the interests, skills, and preferences of the individual.
-Work Without Limits is pleased to partner with the Massachusetts Advocates for Children on the development of ICAN.
+A partnership between Work Without Limits and Massachusetts Advocates for Children, the Institute for Careers and Networking (ICAN) is designed to introduce high school students with disabilities to a wide range of companies with opportunities for jobs and/or internships.
+Students attend approximately 5-7 sessions hosted by businesses in the local area to learn about different industries, occupations, and work environments.
+While not a guarantee, the goal is for the participating companies to either hire qualified students or graduates into paid internships or jobs depending on the interests, skills, and preferences of the individual.
+Work Without Limits was pleased to partner with the Massachusetts Advocates for Children on the development of ICAN.
 Work Without Limits would be excited to bring this program to interested school districts via contract or through a grant collaboration.

 Contact Kathy Muhr, Director of Community Engagement for more information.